This page was last updated: 5th June 2020

 - Coronavirus update (5th Mar 2020)

-The current advice is to stay at home and to wash your hands often.
+The current advice remains to stay at home whereever possible and to wash your hands often.
 This will help to suppress the virus so that our NHS can cope.

 There is a lot of misinformation being shared on social media and using apps like Whatsapp and even with fraudulent people knocking on doors pretending to offer help.
 Please only take advice directly from official sources like the NHS, BBC or your MP or local councillors.